daymos/threedoers/README.md

 npm install -d
 node app
 ```
 For testing purposes, I've provided a [database dump of all accounts here.](http://node-login.braitsch.io/print)
 Please note this list and the entire database automatically resets every 24 hours.

 Questions and suggestions for improvement are welcome.

+NOTE:
+####

+Deploy on OpenShift you need to create virtual env to use python script for calculating volume.

+virtualenv ~/app-root/data/3doers-pyenv
+. ~/app-root/data/3doers-pyenv/bin/activate
+pip install pymongo